 If you have young children, they may or may not know how to swim.
 Even good swimmers can get into dangerous situations.
 They may venture into the deep end and panic.
 Or they don’t wear their life vest or arm floats.
 If there isn’t an adult nearby to make sure the kids are okay, they could end up drowning.
 It only takes a few seconds and a couple of inches of water for a child to drown.
 We hope nothing like this ever happens to your children.
-But if it does, you’re going to need to call a personal injury lawyer in Houston.
+But if it does, you’re going to need to call a swimming pool accident lawyer in Houston.

 Thousands of People Drown in this Country Every Year